50 Illustrations Over 50 Days

 As of today, I have only got the fifth day with four pieces of work submitted.
 One sadly wasn't finished but I could tell that was turning into a grand illustration and would require a great deal more time.
 Overs I have pushed through to get to a finished acceptable state; not ideal, but acceptable.
 This is the reason for my post.
 I have noticed that coming back fully to illustration after over a decade of dust accumulating on my talent has been hard.
 I knew that I would get frustrated with myself as the ideas I had wouldn't manifest exactly how I wanted them too but want I didn't account for was the daily pressure and not being able to put in as much time as I would have liked.
 This means that whilst I am finding new methods and techniques to create the desired results I want to take more time and get to the finished state I feel would be acceptable, so for a many of my illustrations I will most probably revisit and put more love and effort in.

-For this, I apologise for my hard arsed submissions.
+For this, I apologise for my half-arsed submissions.
 You can follow my progress via my Instagram account, Twitter and Facebook.
 I welcome and encourage any constructive feedback :)